lokeshgadesula/lokeshgadesula/README.md

 - 👀 I’m interested in cybersecurity and webdesigning..
 - 🌱 I’m currently learning Python & JavaScript...
 - 🤭 Intrested to explore space and No gravity areas.
-- 💞️ I’m looking to collaborate with well reputed company.
+- 💞️ I’m looking to collaborate.
 - 💪 If you are good at something.
 Never do it for free.
 - 📫 Contact me lokeshgadesula14@gmail.com.